Fall Season Offers Unique Challenge

 If you are a novice turkey hunter and are interested in learning more, a free Turkey Hunting 101 clinic can give you a place to start.
 Hunting tips, how to obtain a license, calling techniques and gear used by the Colorado turkey hunter are covered.
 Learn about Rios and Merriam's; how to roost a bird and learn to strut your stuff.

 To find dates, locations and registration information, see

 Turkey hunting is growing in popularity throughout North America, and Colorado offers exceptional hunting opportunities for two sub-species of these remarkable birds.
 In this video, hunters will learn techniques and strategies for hunting both the native Merriam’s wild turkeys of the mountains and the Rio Grande wild turkeys of the Plains.
 Want to learn more?

-for more turkey and hunting videos to prepare for the upcoming hunting season.
+See page two of the interactive regulations brochure for more turkey and hunting videos to prepare for the upcoming hunting season.